EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/celestial.SolarSys.md

 ### celestial.SolarSys.moon_ephem

 ELP2000-82 Moon ephemeris Package: celestial.SolarSys Description: Calculate very accurate ELP2000-82 apparent coordinates of the moon as observed from one of the solar system planet's.
+Assuming no light deflection.